Waiver Extended 90 Days

 How to Truly Save Money in the MFTD Waiver

 We understand and appreciate that Illinois is facing a fiscal crisis and needs to save money.
 As families who participate in this program, we know where the inefficiencies are and how to save money in this program without affecting eligibility or services.
 We have also developed creative strategies to minimize costs to the state based on novel programs in other states.
-Please see the documents below for our cost-saving strategies.
+We believe we could save as much as $41,135,112 a year through a few simple strategies.
+Read our revised Cost Savings document for more information.

 Please watch the video below to see all the precious moments the MFTD Waiver has made possible.